 Green, like all colors with perhaps the exception of black, comes in many different hues.
 How light or dark of a shade that is depends on the concentration of either yellow or blue.
 Light greens are created by more yellow tinting.
 Conversely, darker tones are created by a preponderance of blue shade.

-Sage is interesting because it’s a light green with grayish, silvery undertones.
+Sage is an interesting tone of green because it’s a light green with grayish, silvery undertones.

-In order to help the reader (and you) to the maximum extent, though, let’s expand our definition.
+In order to help you (and the person who originally asked the question) to the maximum extent, let’s expand our definition.
 Instead, let’s ask “what to wear with Green trousers?”

 So, what to wear with Green Trousers?